PEC works with municipalities and partner organizations to address stormwater management problems.

 Formed pursuant to the Pennsylvania General Assembly’s Act 148, EAC’s are empowered to keep an index of all open space, make recommendations for use of that space, identify environmental issues, and counsel local governments how to approach those issues.

-Water Resource Brochures
+General Water Resource Materials

 Along with the Lehigh County Conservation District and the Watershed Coalition of the Lehigh Valley, PEC has published a series of water resource documents.
 PEC presents the following water resource documents below: